XKirby/en/techniques.md

 {: .content-callout }
 > ### *Cooldown*{: .negative-color} *(-1 FP)*{: .spirit-color } [X - Cap 5]
 >
-> This Technique can't be used again until [X] turns have passed, counting from the next turn.
+> This Technique can't be used again until [X] turns have passed, counting from the next turn your actions become possible.

 {: .content-callout }
 > ### *Delayed*{: .negative-color} *(-2 FP)*{: .spirit-color } [X - Cap 5]